AgathaWang/UM_SI507_Final_Project_Top100_Movies/README.md

 studio|number of movies or year|number of movies or the minimum year (agg)|studio, agg rating|number of movies or year or box office|number of movies or the minimum year or the average box office (agg)|rating, agg
 ### Brief instructions for how a user would interact with the program
 The user can select from the website (http://127.0.0.1:5000/) and then click ‘Get Bars’.
 The result would come out as a table or bar plot.
+The interaction with the program is demostrated through this video: https://youtu.be/YesMVm_meCY